hiyouga/LLaMA-Factory/README.md

 ## Changelog

+[23/07/09] Now we release [FastEdit](https://github.com/hiyouga/FastEdit) ⚡🩹, an easy-to-use package for editing the factual knowledge of large language models efficently.
+Please follow [FastEdit](https://github.com/hiyouga/FastEdit) if you are interested.

 [23/07/07] Now we support training the **InternLM-7B** model in this repo.
 Try `--model_name_or_path internlm/internlm-7b` argument to use the InternLM model.
 Remember to use `--prompt_template intern` argument when you are using the InternLM-chat model.

 [23/07/05] Now we support training the **Falcon-7B/40B** models in this repo.
 Try `--model_name_or_path tiiuae/falcon-7b` and `--lora_target query_key_value` arguments to use the Falcon model.